nanoframework/nanoframework.github.io/content/building/build-esp32.md

 # How to Build, Flash and Debug the ESP32 nanoCLR on Windows using Visual Code

+⚠️ NOTE about the need to build .NET **nanoFramework** firmware ⚠️

+You only need to build it if you plan to debug the native code, add new targets or add new features at native level.
+If your goal is to code in C# you just have to flash your MCU with the appropriate firmware image.
+There are available ready to flash firmware images for several targets, please check the [Home](https://github.com/nanoframework/Home#firmware-for-reference-boards) repository.

 ## About this document

-This document describes how to build the required images for .NET **nanoFramework** for ESP32 targets.
+This document describes how to build the required images for .NET **nanoFramework** firmware for ESP32 targets.
 The build is based on CMake tool to ease the development in all major platforms.

 ## Using Dev Container